kwameobj/alx-system_engineering-devops/0x00-shell_basics/README.md

 [5-listfilesdigitonly](5-listfilesdigitonly) : Display current directory contents; in long format with user and group IDs displayed numerically, and hidden files (starting with .)

+[6-firstdirectory](6-firstdirectory) : Create a script that creates a directory named my_first_directory in the /tmp/ directory.